picturesofultra/picturesofultra.github.io/content/videos/2020/chasing_pounamou.rst

 :slug: chasing-pounamou
 :date: 2021-01-31
-:summary: CHASING POUNAMU, an inspirational authentic story that follows a back of the pack runner, as he runs for redemption at the 2019 Tarawera 100 mile...
+:summary: An inspirational authentic story that follows a back of the pack runner, as he runs for redemption at the 2019 Tarawera 100 mile Ultramarathon.
+A...
 :release_year: 2020
 :duration: 30 min
 :language: English